Rolling hills and sweeping vistas!

 - There is an arrival window between 11 a.m. and 1 p.m.

-- This three-mile hike starts on a floodplain, climbs through cattle pastures and takes you to the highest point on the ranch.
-From there, you can see a fresh perspective of the West Marin landscape, including Tomales Bay.
+- This four-mile round trip hike starts on a floodplain, climbs through cattle pastures and takes you to the highest point on the ranch where you can see a fresh perspective of the West Marin landscape, including Tomales Bay.
+The trail loops down the backside of the ranch, onto old railroad tracks that follow along Lagunitas Creek and through a redwood grove.

 - This is a self-guided hike with MALT staff and volunteers positioned along the trail to answer questions.